ramoya/analyzeRepeatSequences/README.md

 # analyzeRepeatSequences
 Analyze CACNA1C repeat sequences.
-This package provides involves:
+This package involves:
   - Visualizing a multiple sequence alignment of repetitive sequences.
-  - Summarizing multiple sequence alignment into stacked bar plot of repeat unit frequencies.
+  - Summarizing a multiple sequence alignment into stacked bar plot of repeat unit frequencies.
   - Calculating a consensus sequence from related sequences.
   - Determining variable segments of repetitive sequences.
 Each color corresponds to a distinct repeat unit sequence.